RCdiy/OpenTXLua/README.md

 - Click on the file to display it's contents e.g. 01GtStrd.lua
 - Right click on the "Raw" buttom to download/save it to your computer
 - Move/copy the file as described in the file e.g. SD Card Copy/SCRIPTS/TELEMETRY/01GtSt.lua
-- Test the script on your computer using OpenTx Companion
+- Test the script on your computer using OpenTX Companion
   - Test instructions http://rcdiy.ca/telemetry-scripts-getting-started/

 To submit requests for a new script to be written or to contribute yours please send in an email.